nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### My Gateway is blacklisted

-Nym API measures performance by routing traffic through the mixnet.
-If the average of a Gateways routing score in past 24h is less than 50%, Gateway gets blacklisted and remains so until this number is higher than 50%.
+Nym API measures performance by routing traffic through the Mixnet.
+If the average of a Gateway's routing score in past 24h is less than 50%, the Gateway gets blacklisted and remains so until this number is higher than 50%.

 In case your Gateway appeared on the [blacklist](https://validator.nymtech.net/api/v1/gateways/blacklisted), it's because there is some flaw in the configuration.
-The most common sources of probles are:
+The most common sources of problems are:

 - Bonding before starting the node/service
 - Bonding before opening [the needed ports](maintenance.md#configure-your-firewall)